swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

 > This attribute provides means for the receiving
 > service to determine the expected semantics of the request based on the
 > protocol version.

-The receiving service MUST use the same version
+> The receiving service MUST use the same version
 > in the resulting response, see [section 3.2](#element-signresponseextension).
+> If the receiving service does not support the requested version, the service
+> MUST refuse to process the request and respond with an error message where
+> `<dss:ResultMajor>` is set to `urn:oasis:names:tc:dss:1.0:resultmajor:RequesterError`
+> and the `<dss:ResultMinor>` is set to `urn:oasis:names:tc:dss:1.0:resultminor:NotSupported`.

 `<RequestTime>` \[Required\]